Tax on Children’s Savings: Keep their money out of the taxman’s reach

 Although children can receive interest on bank and building society savings accounts tax-free, it’s usually taxed before it’s added to an account.

-What you can do: You just need to complete a form – R85 – to register a child’s interest as tax free.
+What you can do: You just need to complete a form – R85 – to register a child’s interest as tax-free.
 You can get this from their bank or building society or download it from HMRC.

-Tax on savings given from parents
+Tax on children’s savings gifted by parents

-As a parent you also need to be aware that if your child earns more than £100 interest on money you’ve given them (or £200 if both parents have given money), the taxman will treat this interest as yours and tax it accordingly.
+As a parent you also need to be aware that if your child earns more than £100 interest on the money you’ve given them (or £200 if both parents have given money), the taxman will treat this interest as yours and tax it accordingly.

 What you can do: If you plan to give your children money that’s likely to earn this amount of interest, consider putting it into a tax-free savings plan instead.